oHTGo/setup-cloudflare-warp-action/README.md

 ## Requirements

-The action currently only supports Linux, MacOS and Windows (self-hosted runner).
+The action currently only supports Linux, macOS and Windows (self-hosted runner).
 On the GitHub hosted runner, Windows has not enabled the **wlansvc**, so WARP cannot start.